 Creating and integrating the finest components is a start, but not good enough.
-Equally important is the abilty for those components to perform as desgned in the presence of other elements – Vandersteen loudspeakers have established the ability to perform with an organic ease and pace, with natural timbre and tonality, without cmpromise.
+Equally important is the ability for those components to perform as designed in the presence of other elements – Vandersteen loudspeakers have established the ability to perform with organic ease and pace, with natural timbre and tonality, without compromise.

 The custom laser tool shown above is part of the dealer installation kit used to precisely adjust speaker tilt and toe-in, along with bass equalization.

 400-watt amplifier.
-In each Model Seven Mk II, Vandersteen integrates an ultra-high-current 400-watt amplifier with power-factor-corrected, regulated power supply.
-The Eleven-band bass equalization, plus master level control, along with Adjustable“Q”™ allow bass response to be perfectly tailored to a myriad of speaker positions in a variety of rooms.
-Vandersteen’s phase coherent bass EQ is unique because it affects low frequencies only; there is no processing in the signal path above bass frequencies all within the analog domain.
+Vandersteen integrates an ultra-high-current 400-watt amplifier with a power-factor-corrected, regulated power supply in each Model Seven Mk II.
+The Eleven-band bass equalization, plus master level control, along with Adjustable“Q”™, allow bass response to be perfectly tailored to a myriad of speaker positions in a variety of rooms.
+Vandersteen’s phase-coherent bass EQ is unique because it affects low frequencies only; there is no processing in the signal path above bass frequencies, all within the analog domain.